Frederic98/ros2_setup/README.md

 Either install with `pip install ros2setup`, or copy _ros2setup.py_ next to your _setup.py_ so that it is accessible from there.

 ## Usage
+In the _setup.py_ file of your ROS2 package, change the hardcoded information to a call to Ros2Setup to pull the data from the XML file.
 ```python
 from setuptools import setup
 from ros2setup import Ros2Setup